reharik/papers/README.md

 #### Authenticate Requests

-By registeringMiddleware you have told express to apply your strategy(ies) to every request.
+By calling registerMiddleware you have told express to apply your strategy(ies) to every request.
-If you specifiy useSession to be true,  it will always check session first before trying to authenticate.
+If you specify useSession to be true,  it will always check session first before trying to authenticate.
 If you would like to only authenticate a certain route then instead of

 ```javascript